 Samsung may be best known for its TVs and smartphones, but the company's expertise in displays makes it a force to be reckoned with in the monitor world.
 The 32-inch Samsung CHG70 ($649) proves that, packing feature after feature into an elegant curved QLED display that touts superior color accuracy, excellent response times and premium touches such as HDR support and AMD FreeSync.
-Those perks earn it a spot on our best gaming monitors page.
+Those perks earn it a spot on our best gaming monitors and best curved monitors pages.

 The CHG70 has an understated aesthetic, for a gaming monitor.
 It lacks the bold colors and aggressive, angular stylings seen on competitors like the Alienware AW3418DW and the LG 34UC89G.
 Instead, the monitor's chassis is made of a dark-gray plastic with a subtle blue tint.
 The only real nod to the gamer aesthetic is a glowing ring in the back, which adds a pulsing glow where the stand attaches to the monitor.
 The Samsung CHG70's 32-inch curved panel measures 28.5 x 16.3 inches, with a maximum height of 25 inches.

 The most visually interesting part of the monitor's external design is the stand.
 The base is Y-shaped, with a metallic finish, and a tubular dual-hinge arm rises to attach to the back of the monitor's chassis.
 A built-in loop on the back offers some cable management but is otherwise fairly unobtrusive.
 The stand has a vaguely industrial look that manages to be utilitarian with a dash of sci-fi.
 If you're unimpressed by the blaring, over-the-top designs used on so many gaming peripherals, you might like the CHG70.